1 - Achieve Federal ATO

 uri: "https://gitlab.anchoredemo.com/"

-Users with an Administrator role can configure both Custom Banners and Custom Links directly through the Anchore Enterprise Client Web UI by navigating to System > Configuration.
+Users with an Administrator role can configure Custom Message, Custom Banners and Custom Links directly through the Anchore Enterprise GUI by navigating to System > Configuration.

 You can make these changes, without the need to change Helm or application values requiring a redeployment of Anchore Enterprise.
-However, configuring these custom elements within the Web UI, only works if you have NOT already defined the relevant custom values via config-ui.yaml, Helm values or environment variables.
+However, configuring these custom elements within the GUI, only works if you have NOT already defined the relevant custom values via config-ui.yaml, Helm values or environment variables.

 The Web UI offers a helpful WYSIWYG editor allowing you to make changes instantly.
 Once you click ‘apply’ and then click ‘save’ on the configuration, refresh the page to see your custom changes.
 The example below shows adding a Top Custom Banner that has its display mode set to always appear.